juxhouse/bela-resources/updaters/Java.md

 - [Using Gradle](/updaters/Java-Gradle.md)
 - [Using other build tools](/updaters/Java-Other.md)

-If your repo has several projects or Maven modules, repeat this step inside the each one of them.
+If your repo has several projects or Maven modules, repeat this step inside the folder of each one of them.

 ## 2. Run the Bela Updater